Mortgages

 An escrow account is basically a forced savings account managed by your lender.
 You pay a little bit toward your taxes and insurance every month.
 The bank holds that cash in escrow.
 When your tax bill or insurance premium is due, the bank pays it for you.

 This protects the bank.
 They know the house won't burn down uninsured or get seized for unpaid taxes.
 Your escrow payment changes every year because property taxes and insurance rates change.
 This is why your total monthly payment goes up even if you have a fixed interest rate.
 Read more about managing this in our guide to property taxes and home finances.
+If you live in the home as your primary residence, a homestead exemption can lower the property tax portion of that escrow payment.

 Your payment is split into four distinct buckets.